PaulSweeney89/squareroot/README.md

 2. This is due to using the math.floor() function which ends up forcing the f1 function to converge on zero, mostly likely reducing the number of internations & approximations for x.

 3. A possible improvement to the program and the accurancy of the squareroot calculation would be to replace the 'while x > 0 loop' with a 'for loop' with either a user defined or fixed number of iternations.
-More iternations = more accurancy for values and functions where Newton's Method holds through.
+More iternations = more accurancy for values and functions where Newton's Method holds true.

 References